stacks-network/docs/_develop/radiks-setup.md

     ```bash
     yarn global add radiks-server
     ```
-   The default port for Mongodb is `27017`, your instance may be configured differently.
+   The default port for Mongodb is `27017`; your instance may be configured differently.
 By default, Radiks-server will use `'MongoDB://localhost:27017/radiks-server'` as the `MongoDB_URI` value.
-This is suitable for local testing, but in production, you'll want to change the hostname and possible the database name.
+This is suitable for local testing, but in production, you'll want to change the hostname and possibly the database name.

 3. Start the `radiks-server` in the command line to confirm your installation.

    ```
    $ radiks-server
-    (node:37750) DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version.
+    (node:37750) DeprecationWarning: current Server Discovery and Monitoring engine is deprecated and will be removed in a future version.
 To use the new Server Discover and Monitoring engine, pass option { useUnifiedTopology: true } to the MongoClient constructor.
   radiks-server is ready on http://localhost:1260
     ```

    The `radiks-server` defaults to running on port `1260`.
 To change the default port, specify the  `PORT` environment variable in your environment.

-4. By default the server is running at `http://localhost:1260`
+4. By default, the server is running at `http://localhost:1260`

-4. Stop the `radiks` server process after you confirm it runs and your installation was a success.
+4. Stop the `radiks` server process after you confirm it runs, and your installation was a success.

 ## Task 2.
 Set up your application